Noor1290/Video_Rental_System/README.md

   - Register for new users

 ### **1. Register Section**
-This section will prompt new users to enter their persoonal information:
+This section will prompt new users to enter their personal information:
-- Username: It should be at least 5 characters long amd unique (validations)
+- Username: It should be at least 5 characters long and unique (validations)
 - Email: It should contain symbols which will show on the screen when the user did not input the correct format.
 - Among others